onichandame/matrix-ci-bot/README.md

 ## Contact

 For questions or issues, please open an issue on GitHub.
-You can also reach out through the [Matrix room #xiao-oss-general:envs.net](https://matrix.to/#/#xiao-oss-general:envs.net?via=github.com).
+You can also reach out through the [Matrix space #Xiao-OSS:envs.net](https://matrix.to/#/#Xiao-OSS:envs.net?via=github.com).